avih/miniweb/README.md

 # miniweb-avih
 Small, cross-platform HTTP server

+*This project is not maintained, and should not be considered secure.*

 - This is a fork of http://miniweb.sourceforge.net/ , with the following enhancements:
   - Enhanced directory listing with sortable columns (requires js, else the normal listing).
   - Unicode support on windows - command line and directory listing.